What are the consequences of a criminal conviction when you hold a professional or occupational license?

 Yes!
 An attorney who specializes in professional and occupational license defense should be an integral part of your criminal defense team.
-The right defense employed well before the agency or board governing your license learns of your conviction may make all of the difference in the way things turn out.
 Sometimes the right defense can prevent a matter from ever being filed against your license.

-At a minimum, the license defense attorney can advise you about what steps you need to take immediately to begin to rehabilitate yourself.
+At a minimum, the license defense attorney can advise you about what steps you need to take immediately to establish evidence of appropriate mitigation steps.
 Rehabilitation is the cornerstone of defending a licensee facing license discipline based on a criminal conviction.

 Do I have a duty to self-report criminal charges or criminal convictions if I am licensed by the Department of Real Estate?

 Yes.
 To learn more about the requirements, see CA Business and Professions Code section 10186.2.

 What will my licensing agency or board do once they learn of my criminal conviction?